netzgestaltung/OTPencryptedAjax/README.md

 # OTPencryptedAjax
 increase http security with a one-time-PIN you calculate yourself.
 Ajax traffic will be -aes-256-cbc encrypted even before you send the password
-### Forked to edit html templates
-please use this repository: https://github.com/raph431/OTPencryptedAjax

 This is how it works: